Bio-protocol/Maize_Genome_Assembly_With_PacBio_Reads/README.md

     ```

 2. Use ntEdit to further polish the assembly
 - It is highly recommended to use high-quality Illumina short-read data to further polish the assembled genome sequence.
-Here, we use another pipeline called ntEdit to polish the assembled genome sequence.
+Here, we use the pipeline called ntEdit to polish the assembled genome sequence.
 It is a bloom filter k-mer based approach that significantly reduces the running time.

 	- First, run the tool ntHits to split the Illumina short reads into kmers.
 The kmers pass the coverage thresholds will be used to build a bloom filter (BF).
+	- The -c option sets the maximum coverage threshold for reporting kmer.
+We recommend setting -c as 1 for low coverage Illumina short-read data (<20x), 2 for coverage (20-30x) or running with the --solid with high coverage data (>30x) to report non-error kmers.
+The option --outbloom will output the coverage-thresholded kmers in a Bloom filter and option -p will set the prefix for the output file name (The name of output of ntHits is maize_k25.bf based on the above settings).
+The bloom filter bit size is defined by the option -b (-b 36: keep the Bloom filter false positive rate low (~0.0005)) and the kmer size can be adjusted using the option -k.
+Optionally, the number of CPUs can be set (-t <int>).
+The input file can be two pair-end fastq files or a file listing the path to all pair-end fastq files.

 	```
 	nthits -c 2 --outbloom -p maize -b 36 -k 25 -t 8 \